 Do not use expressions with side effects for multiple parameters to functions, since the order in which the parameters are evaluated and hence the side effects occur is unspecified.

 Use caution when passing the address of an object.
-The object passed may be an alias.
-Aliases can be avoided by following the respective guidelines of ISO/IEC TR 24772-1:2019 subclause 6.32.5.
+The object passed could be an alias.
+Aliases can be avoided by following the respective guidelines of ISO/IEC 24772-1:2024 subclause 6.32.5.

 Do not use a function that includes the restrict keyword unless it can be established that the array parameters to the function can never overlap.